Communication Sciences and Disorders, Ph.D.

 Plan of Study and Individual Program Planning Committee (IPPC)

-Each doctoral student will have an IPPC assigned by the UNCG CSD Department Chair.
+Each doctoral student will have an IPPC assigned by the UNC Greensboro CSD Department Chair.
 Admitted students will work with their CSD faculty mentor in designing the student’s Plan of Study; the IPPC helps evaluate the student’s needs and assists in developing the Plan of Study.

 The student must pass each of the reviews and examinations listed below.